Road Improvement and Development Effort: RIDE III

 In March 2016, the RIDE III Sales Tax Commission completed a list of 20 projects to be funded by another one-cent tax.
 The projects on the list totalled $592 million.
 The Horry County Council voted June 8 to let voters decide on the sales tax in November 2016, which they did.
 Collection of the tax began May 1, 2017, and surplus funds from RIDE II would also be used.

 RIDE IV

 RIDE IV was outlined in a county budget retreat in December 2021.
-At that time, it was expected projects would be selected by 2024, and voters would have to approve a one-cent sales tax in November 2024, to be collected from 2025 to 2032.
+At that time, it was expected projects would be selected by 2024.
+Voters approved the sales tax on November 5, 2024.